jmf-mordis/asynckafka/README.rst

 **********

 Fast python kafka library for asyncio.
-Asyncafka is written in cython and essentialy it provides an easy interface for use rdkafka with asyncio.
+Asyncafka is written in cython and essentially it provides an easy interface for use rdkafka with asyncio.

 Right now it is work in progress, it's little more than a proof of concept, please don't use it in production, or use it at our own risk.
 I also do not guarantee stability in the api during this period.

 Performance
 ###########

-This is the main porpuse of this library, there is others python librarys for python with good performance, but them they do not work natively with asyncio.
+This is the main porpoise of this library, there is others python library's for python with good performance, but them they do not work natively with asyncio.

 On the other hand the libraries that support asyncio do not offer a good enough performance for some applications.

 WIP